anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 Furthermore, when applying this redaction method to a string, object, or array a client has no way of determining which parts were redacted.
-The example given in the RFC is of the string “Vancouver\nBC\n1239\n" but the client has no means of determining if the redacted portion of the string comes before, after, or in the middle of the string given.
+The example given in the RFC is of the string “Vancouver\nBC\n1239\n" but the client has no means of determining if the redacted portion of the string comes before, after, or in the middle of this string.

 The same issue applies to JSON objects and arrays.
 Though some readers may deduce that redaction by partial value only applies to strings, the RFC does not state this.

 Therefore, for all practical purposes there is no distinction between redaction by partial value and redaction by empty value.
+Furthermore, if a client cannot determine which parts of a string have been redacted, then it cannot adequately present this information to a user.

 # Overlapping and Nesting Redactions